milanaryal/milanaryal.github.io/_posts/2015/2015-11-07-self-hosting-google-web-fonts.md

 #### [Google web fonts helper](http://google-webfonts-helper.herokuapp.com/fonts)

-A Hazzle-Free Way to self-host Google Fonts in few easy steps.
-Google web fonts helper is a free tool created by [Mario Ranftl](http://ranf.tl/2014/12/23/self-hosting-google-web-fonts/) which uses the Google Fonts API that does all the hard work for us to self-host Google web fonts.
+Google web fonts helper is a free tool created by [Mario Ranftl](http://ranf.tl/2014/12/23/self-hosting-google-web-fonts/) which uses the Google Fonts API that does all the hard work for us to self-host Google web fonts in few easy steps.
 It also allows you to select more than one font variant, which saves a lot of time.

 All you need is to choose your font, choose browser support, copy the CSS and download the font files.